 Built in the 1500s as an inn for traveling merchants and their caravans, some of the ancient ruins have been preserved and a bustling market still stands on the original site.
 It reminded me of Istanbul's Grand Bazaar!

-Sunset at Yellow Fortress
+Sunset at the Yellow Fortress

 The Yellow Fortress, visible from the city below, in a cannon fortress built between 1727 and 1739 serving as a defense point for the Austro-Hungarian Army.
 It is hands down the best spot in the whole city to watch the sunset over Sarajevo.